bensherriff/space-traders-ui/README.md

 ```

 ### Database Interaction
-The database is a SQLITE file located in the local app data directory.
+The app uses a SQLITE database located in the local app data directory.
 Tables can be manipulated using [diesel_cli](https://crates.io/crates/diesel_cli), PSQL, or a tool like [SQLite Browser](https://sqlitebrowser.org/)

 `cargo install diesel_cli --no-default-features --features "sqlite-bundled"` or `cargo install diesel_cli --no-default-features --features "sqlite"`